 Or it could be related to obstruction by the soft palate, the tongue, or the tissues of the throat.
 This might be anatomical, often related to poor jaw development that can cause TMJ.
 It could be related to inflammation and mucus.
 Or it could be related to weight gain in the throat, which pushes the throat closed.

 The most serious snoring occurs as a result of a throat that is narrowed by your tongue or the tissues of your throat sagging downward.
 Because your jaw is the most significant bony support in the area, we can leverage it to help ensure your airway stays open at night.

 Mandibular advancement devices can move your jaw into a more supportive position, which allows you to breathe more easily.
 This reduces or eliminates the turbulent airflow and the vibrations that cause it.

-Dr. Kent White’s extensive training in neuromuscular dentistry as well as his cross-training in medicine have given him a thorough understanding of the anatomy of the airway, making him an ideal choice for snoring treatment in Nashville.
+Dr. Forbes’s extensive training in neuromuscular dentistry as well as his cross-training in medicine have given him a thorough understanding of the anatomy of the airway, making him an ideal choice for snoring treatment in Nashville.
 He offers several oral appliance options, including the MicrO2 appliance.
 This appliance is smaller than other oral appliances, making it more comfortable to wear, and giving you more tongue room.
 It’s also very easy to adjust.
 And it’s highly effective at treating snoring, making it a great choice for many people trying to control snoring.